Honoring organizations in every New England state

 - Hildene, the Lincoln Family Home in Manchester, Vermont, to document the concluding exhibition The American Ideal for continued educational use where students learn how the Civil War and President Lincoln brought meaning to the promise of the American ideal of equality, justice, and opportunity for all.

-2011 Community Preservation Grant Recipients
+2011 Community Preservation Grants

 - The Mattatuck Museum Arts & History Center in Waterbury, Connecticut, to support the conservation of James H. Beard’s painting “Cattle on Elton Farm,” which depicts a local scene.